noel-reeds/notif/README.md

 # notif
-we-uko sends your location to your loved ones.
+notif sends your location to your loved ones.